jakobkilian/raspi-setup/README.md

 ```sh
 dietpi-config
 ```

-- In the config go to: Security → Hostname → Set to `mypi` (or whatever you want)
+  - Go to: Security → Hostname → Set to `mypi` (or whatever you want)
-- Note that here you could also change your password!
+  - You can also change your password here
   - Exit config

 ### 1 g) Ensure Avahi Start After Sth is Up